Civilian employees seek leave donations

 Soldiers can register for the challenge at the BOSS Center.
 Information: (315) 772-7807.

-Anyone can dine at Exchange restaurants, Expresses
+Anyone can purchase food at Exchange restaurants, Expresses

 DALLAS – The Army & Air Force Exchange Service is offering a warm welcome – and a bite to eat – to visitors, Department of Defense contractors and civilians at its restaurants and Express locations.